gryphonshafer/Quizzing-Rule-Book/content/rule_book/roles_and_responsibilities.md

 ## Team Organization

-Teams can have up to 5 quizzers on it.
-Teams can have up to 4 quizzers in the quiz at any given time.
+Teams can have up to five quizzers on it.
+Teams can have up to four quizzers in the quiz at any given time.

 ### Quizzers